rhastie/build-nmos-cpp/README.md

 ### On a Mellanox Switch running Onyx NOS
 Prerequisites:
 - Run Onyx version 3.8.2000+ as a minimum
-- Set accurate date and time on the switch - Use PTP, NTP or set manually using the "clock set" command
+- Set an accurate date and time on the switch - Use PTP, NTP or set manually using the "clock set" command
 - Create and have "interface vlans" for all VLANs that you want the container to be exposed on

  Execute the following switch commands to download and run the container on the switch:
 - Login as administrator to the switch CLI
 - "docker" - Enables the Docker subsystem on the switch (Make sure you exit the docker menu tree using "exit")
 - "docker no shutdown" - Activates Docker on the switch
-- "docker pull rhastie/nmos-cpp:latest" - Pull the latest version of the Docker container from Docker Hub
+- "docker pull rhastie/nmos-cpp:latest" - Pulls the latest version of the Docker container from Docker Hub
 - "docker start rhastie/nmos-cpp latest nmos now privileged network" - Start Docker container immediately
 - "docker no start nmos" - Stops the Docker container